Thirdmill Study Bible

 Covenant Community: Timothy's Covenant Responsibility - 1 Timothy 3:14-16

 Paul Summarizes the Church's Identity and Mission to Show-and-Tell the Gospel.
 This section provides a clear purpose statement for the letter and reiterates Paul's earlier instructions to Timothy (see note 1:18-20).
-The character and mission of the church is narrated by the bigger story of the gospel, the truth about God and humankind revealed by Christ.
+The character and mission of the church is narrated by the bigger story of the gospel, the truth about God and humanity revealed by Christ.

 How to behave in God's household- 1 Timothy 3:15